The Late Show with Stephen Colbert

-The Late Show with Stephen Colbert is an American late-night news talk show hosted by Stephen Colbert, which premiered on September 8, 2015.
-The show is the second and final iteration of CBS' Late Show franchise.
-It is taped at the Ed Sullivan Theater in New York City in the same studio as its predecessor Late Show with David Letterman.
-It airs new episodes live to tape in most American markets Mondays to Thursdays at 11:35 p.m.
+The Late Show with Stephen Colbert is an American late-night news talk show hosted by Stephen Colbert, which aired from September 8, 2015, to May 21, 2026.
+The show was the second and final iteration of CBS's Late Show franchise.
+It was taped at the Ed Sullivan Theater in New York City in the same studio as its predecessor Late Show with David Letterman.
+It aired new episodes live to tape in most American markets Mondays to Thursdays at 11:35 p.m.
 ET/PT/10:35 p.m.
 CT, as with its competitors Jimmy Kimmel Live! and The Tonight Show Starring Jimmy Fallon.

-Colbert was announced as the new host in April 2014, after existing host David Letterman announced his intention to retire earlier in the month; Colbert had previously hosted Comedy Central's news satire The Colbert Report, a program where Colbert portrayed a character named Stephen Colbert as a parody of conservative pundits.
-As such, the series has carried a stronger focus on discussing and satirizing current events, especially within American politics.
+Colbert was announced as the new host in April 2014, following the exit of host David Letterman, who had announced intentions to retire earlier in the month.
+Colbert previously hosted Comedy Central's The Colbert Report, a news satire program where Colbert portrayed a character named Stephen Colbert as a parody of conservative pundits.
+As such, the series carried a stronger focus on discussing and satirizing current events, especially within American politics.
 Some of Colbert's staff moved to The Late Show, along with Jon Stewart – who previously hosted The Colbert Reports parent series The Daily Show – serving as an executive producer.

-The Late Show has remained the highest-rated American late-night talk show for nine consecutive seasons as of 2025, marking the longest winning streak in franchise history over its competitors; since 2019, it exceeded The Tonight Show in key demographic viewership.
-On July 17, 2025, CBS announced that it would be ending The Late Show with Stephen Colbert and would be retiring The Late Show franchise altogether in May 2026 after 33 years (with the first 22 seasons under David Letterman and the following 11 seasons under Colbert), describing the move as "purely a financial decision".
-The announcement has drawn controversy due to the show's relative popularity among late-night television, its relation to the merger of Skydance and Paramount, and perceived political motive due to criticisms of the Trump administration by Colbert.
+The Late Show became the highest-rated American late-night talk show, and held that ranking for nine consecutive seasons, marking the longest such streak in franchise history.
+It had exceeded The Tonight Show in key demographic viewership since 2019.

+CBS announced in July 2025 that The Late Show with Stephen Colbert would end in May 2026, and that the Late Show franchise would be retired permanently after a 33-year run – 22 seasons under Letterman and 11 seasons under Colbert.
+CBS described the move as a "purely a financial decision" and claimed The Late Show was losing $40 million per year.
+The announcement attracted controversy due to the show's relative popularity among late-night television viewers, as well as the close proximity of the timing to the merger of Skydance and Paramount.
+The show was known for its frequent criticism of the Trump administration.

+The series finale aired on May 21, 2026, as an extended episode.
+CBS sold the time slot to Byron Allen's Allen Media Group via a time buy agreement.